praveen-nair/genai_wrapper/README.md

 ### [Check out the examples folder for more code.](https://github.com/praveen-nair/genai_wrapper/tree/master/examples)

 # Found an issue/ Have a suggestion?
-**IMP**: This package is for educational use and isn’t meant to replace other libraries.
+**IMP**: This package is for educational use and is not meant to replace other libraries.

-If something isn’t working as expected or you have ideas for improvements, please feel free to open an issue or submit a pull request.
+If something is not working as expected or you have ideas for improvements, please feel free to open an issue or submit a pull request.